zuozhenggh/learning-library/data-management-library/database/fpp/04-db-home/db-home.md

 In this Lab, we will provision two Oracle Homes, with different patch levels.

+**Estimated time to complete this lab: 25 minutes.**

 ### In-place vs out-of-place patching
 When it comes to patching the binaries, a common approach is **in-place patching**, where customers follow these macro-steps:
-- Stage the latest `opatch` and patch bundle on the server (e.g. latest Realease Update)
+- Stage the latest `opatch` and patch bundle on the server (e.g. latest Release Update)
 - Stop the databases (downtime starts)
 - Update `opatch`
 - Apply the patch